ctrl-alt-elite-devs/project-moonwalk/README.md

     pip install -r requirements.txt

+If new modules are needed add them manually to requirements.txt.

 To run the server enter the following while in the main directory project-moonwalk:

     python manage.py runserver